tranzystorekk/aoc2019-python/README.md

 python3 -m days.d01p1 <input file>
 ```

+The `input` directory is conveniently included to store your personal input and test files.

 ## [utils.parse](utils/parse.py)

 This utility module provides code with a uniform way to get input,